jonnonz1/nz-statute-book/acts/public/2012/ngati-pahauwera-treaty-claims-settlement-act-2012.md

 (1) On and from the effective date, the Environment Court must have regard to the statutory acknowledgement for the relevant part of the Earthquake Slip Marginal Strip in deciding, under section 274 of the Resource Management Act 1991, whether the trustees of the Ngāti Pāhauwera Development Trust are persons who have an interest in proceedings that is greater than the interest that the general public has in respect of an application for a resource consent for activities within, adjacent to, or directly affecting the relevant part of the Earthquake Slip Marginal Strip.
 (2) Subsection (1) does not limit the obligations of the Environment Court under the Resource Management Act 1991.

-### 71 Historic Places Trust and Environment Court to have regard to statutory acknowledgement
+### 71 Heritage New Zealand Pouhere Taonga and Environment Court to have regard to statutory acknowledgement
-(1) This section applies if, on and after the effective date, an application is made under section 11 or 12 of the Historic Places Act 1993 for an authority to destroy, damage, or modify an archaeological site within the relevant part of the Earthquake Slip Marginal Strip.
+(1) If, on or after the effective date, an application is made under section 44, 56, or 61 of the Heritage New Zealand Pouhere Taonga Act 2014 for an authority to undertake an activity that will or may modify or destroy an archaeological site within a statutory area,—
-(2) The Historic Places Trust must have regard to the statutory acknowledgement in exercising its powers under section 14 of the Historic Places Act 1993 in relation to the application made under subsection (1), including in determining whether the trustees of the Ngāti Pāhauwera Development Trust are persons directly affected by an extension of time.
+  (a) Heritage New Zealand Pouhere Taonga, in exercising its powers under section 48, 56, or 62 of that Act in relation to the application, must have regard to the statutory acknowledgement relating to the statutory area; and
-(3) The Environment Court must have regard to the statutory acknowledgement in determining under section 20 of the Historic Places Act 1993 any appeal from a decision of the Historic Places Trust in relation to the application made under subsection (1), including in determining whether the trustees of the Ngāti Pāhauwera Development Trust are persons directly affected by the decision.
+  (b) the Environment Court, in determining under section 59(1) or 64(1) of that Act any appeal against a decision of Heritage New Zealand Pouhere Taonga in relation to the application, must have regard to the statutory acknowledgement relating to the statutory area, including in making a determination as to whether the trustees are persons directly affected by the decision.
-(4) In this section, archaeological site has the same meaning as in section 2 of the Historic Places Act 1993.
+(2) In this section, archaeological site has the meaning given in section 6 of the Heritage New Zealand Pouhere Taonga Act 2014.

 ### 72 Recording statutory acknowledgement on statutory plans
 (1) On and from the effective date, each relevant consent authority must attach information recording the statutory acknowledgement to all statutory plans that wholly or partly cover the relevant part of the Earthquake Slip Marginal Strip.